Written by the BaziGrid Team · Last reviewed: April 2026

 Collaboration and compromise when precision is non-negotiable for them; the Executor can struggle to accept outputs that fall below their standard.

-Yin Metal (辛) — The Analyst
+Yin Metal (辛) — The Editor

 Yin Metal operates like a gem: precise, quality-obsessed, and possessed of exceptional discernment.
-The Analyst produces work of rare quality when conditions are right.
+The Editor produces work of rare quality when conditions are right.
 Their standards are high and their perception of detail is acute.

 Natural operating environment